Shell & Scripting

 Shell (CLI)

 Shell is a unified command-line interface.
-The same command handlers run for both the serial terminal and the WebSocket web terminal - there is no duplicate logic.
+The same command handlers run across every transport - there is no duplicate logic.

 Transport wiring: